Sai-2410/HAR/README.md

 ---

+# ⚠️ Current Limitations

+- Supports single-person activity recognition only
+- Requires clear visibility of the human body
+- Performance may decrease under poor lighting conditions
+- Similar activities may occasionally be misclassified
+- Accuracy depends on webcam quality and camera positioning

+---

 # 🏅 Recognition

 - **KSCST State-Level Poster Presentation:** The project was presented at the Karnataka State Council for Science and Technology (KSCST) State-Level Poster Presentation.